CAPS-Robotics/Website/README.md

-# Website for FRC Team 2410
+# Website for First Robotics Competition Team 2410

-mmr2410.com

-Built using slim.
-Steps to set up slim for local hosting are below.
+Built using SLIM.
+Steps to set up SLIM for local hosting are below.

 <b>If this website has issues, contact Rajin Nagpal.</b>